A Nightmare on Elm Street: Themes

 Freddy exclusively attacks teenagers and his actions have been interpreted as symbolic of the often traumatic experiences of adolescence.
 Nancy, like the archetypal teenager, experiences social anxiety and her relationship with her parents becomes strained.
-Sexuality is present in Freudian images and is almost exclusively displayed in a threatening and mysterious context (e.g., Tina's death visually evokes a rape, Freddy's glove between Nancy's legs in the bath).
+Sexuality is present in Freudian images and is almost exclusively displayed in a threatening and mysterious context (e.g., Tina's death is evocative of rape, Freddy's glove between Nancy's legs in the bath).
 The original script called for Krueger to be a child molester, rather than a child murderer, before being murdered.

 Wes Craven has explained that "the notion of the screenplay is that the sins of the parents are visited upon the children, but the fact that each child is not necessarily stuck with their lot is still there."
 Robert Englund observes that "in Nightmare, all the adults are damaged: They're alcoholic, they're on pills, they're not around".
 Blakley says the parents in the film "verge on being villains."
 Englund adds: "the adolescents have to wade through that, and Heather is the last girl standing.
 She lives.
 She defeats Freddy."
 Langenkamp agrees: "Nightmare is a feminist movie, but I look at it more as a 'youth power' film."